Department: Pathobiology & Population Sciences

 Research Centres: RVC Animal Welfare Science and Ethics

 Karen is Lecturer in Veterinary and Animal Ethics.
 Her main interests lie in exploring facets of human:animal relationships, particularly regarding companion animals, the veterinary-client-patient triad, differing ethical perspectives and societal and indiviudal moral duties towards animals.
-She also researches animal empathy and has a background in shelter medicine and working with animal welfare charities.
+She also researches animal empathy, has a background in shelter medicine and working with animal welfare charities.
 She likes cats, a lot.

 Karen holds a number of external positions: